 ELQ status impact

-For students commencing courses after August 2012, this will not affect the level of tuition fees you are required to pay but you will not be eligible for any financial support from Oxford or the UK government.
+A status of ELQ will not impact on the level of fee you will be required to pay, but you will not be eligible for any financial support from Oxford or the UK government.
 If you did not complete your course, you might not receive funding for the full length of your studies at Oxford and should contact your funding agency to check your entitlement.

 Am I an ELQ student?

-You are an ELQ student if you currently study for a qualification of an equivalent or lower level to one you already hold.
-To calculate if you are liable for fees at the ELQ rate follow the steps below to compare the highest qualification you hold against the qualification you are currently studying towards.
+You are an ELQ student if you study for a qualification of an equivalent or lower level to one you already hold.

 If you have studied for, but did not complete or were not awarded a qualification you should use your next highest qualification to do your calculations.
 If you hold an honorary degree (including the Oxbridge MA), this does not count as a relevant qualification when determining whether you are an ELQ student, you should use your other qualifications for your calculations.
 If you hold an MA from a Scottish institution where for historical reasons an MA is awarded instead of a BA and this is the highest qualification you hold, please use the Bachelor's degree group (Group 1) for your calculations.
-If you have completed an integrated undergraduate Master's degree (typically four or five years in length), this is considered a Master's qualification (Group 4) for University tuition fees purposes, but please note that for government funding purposes it is considered equivalent to a Bachelor's degree.
+If you have completed an integrated undergraduate Master's degree (typically four or five years in length), for undergraduate government funding purposes it is considered equivalent to a Bachelor's degree.